mohsin-riaz2686/mohsin-riaz2686.github.io/_posts/2026-03-19-meri-pehli-post.md

 ---
 layout: default
-title: "Meri Pehli Post"
+title: "My First Post"
 date: 2026-03-19
 permalink: /meri-pehli-post/
 ---

-# Meri Pehli Blog Post
+# My First Blog Post

-Yeh meri pehli blog post hai!
+This is my very first blog post!

-## Apne Baare Mein
+## About Me
-Main Mohsin Riaz hun, Computer Engineering ka student hun Faisalabad mein.
-Yeh mera personal blog hai jahan main apne experiences share karunga.
+My name is Mohsin Riaz.
+I am currently pursuing a degree in Computer Engineering in Faisalabad.
+This is my personal blog where I will share my experiences and journey.

-## Aaj Ka Din
+## Today
-Aaj maine apni GitHub portfolio site banai — bilkul scratch se!
+Today I built my own GitHub portfolio site completely from scratch!